Internet2/grouper/grouper-misc/grouper-installer/misc/README.txt

 - Generally:

-1. make sure you have Java 7+ SDK.
-Must be the SDK and not JRE!
+1. make sure you have Java 8+ SDK.
 2. make a folder where you want grouper installed
-3. run: java -jar grouperInstaller.jar
+3. run: java -jar grouperInstaller-x.y.z.jar